 Every September 15th is OPA!
 Day

 Besides now being an official municipal holiday in Rethymno, Crete, Greece, OPA!
 Day was celebrated in various locations on five continents in 2011, 2012, 2013, and 2014!
 In 2012, the City of Santa Fe, New Mexico, USA, became the first government jurisdiction in North America to officially proclaim September 15th as "OPA!
 Day," and OPA!
 Day was celebrated for the first time in the People's Republic of China in Lijiang, a prefecture-level city in the northwest of Yunnan province!
-We're excited to report that OPA!
+Moreover, OPA!
 Day was celebrated for the first time in Düsseldorf, Germany, and in Cape Town, South Africa, in 2013.

 Dr. Alex Pattakos receiving OPA!
 Day Resolution commemorative plaque from the Mayor of Santa Fe, New Mexico USA;